IRT-Open-Source/scf/README.md

 ## DESCRIPTION

 ### Modules
-Currently the SCF has the following eight core modules:
+Currently the SCF has the following core modules:

 * STLXML-XSD
 * STL2STLXML